Five Tricks To Training Your Dog

-In teaching your dog good behavior, it can be hard to communicate what you’d like your dog to do in a way that they understand.
+In teaching your dog good behavior, it can be difficult to communicate what you’d like them to do in a way that they understand.
 Here are some ways we've found to promote good dog behavior!

 Your dog isn’t going to just roll over the first time you tell them, you need to break the process down and reward them along the way.
 So if, after saying “roll over,” your dog lays down, that deserves a treat.
 Once they’re able to regularly lay down on command, then move to having them roll over.

 2. Remove Distractions

-Squirrels in the park or music and other conversation in the house are going to distract your dog from the task at hand.
+Squirrels in the park, music, and other conversations around the house may distract your dog from the task at hand.
 Train your dog in a quiet area that they feel comfortable in.
 Make sure they’ve had food and water beforehand, and that you feel good too.

 Our treats are made with natural, simple ingredients, but that doesn’t mean you shouldn’t use them in moderation!
 For more complicated tricks that need repeated reinforcement, break a treat into pieces.
 If you over-feed your pet with treats, they also may view the treat as a bribe and demand the treat to complete the command, instead of just associating the behavior they have learned with positive feelings.